 THE IMPACT OF CHILD SEXUAL EXPLOITATION

-The impact of child sexual exploitation on the young people affected is huge.
+The impact of child exploitation on the young people affected is huge.

 For example exploited young people are at increased risk of rape, sexual assault, physical violence, sexually transmitted infections, trafficking and pressure to use drugs and alcohol.

 Exploitation can impact on every aspect of a child/young person’s life, such as: